-The many issues stem from the fact that it requires twice the effort to use two separate products along with the need for customization where integration points are not standards based.
-Training, provisioning, integration, management, troubleshooting, network tuning, and security operations correlation, detection and response efforts are all compounded.
-Here’s a list of the top 10 considerations:
+The many advantages stem from the fact that it requires twice the effort to use two separate products, along with the need for customization where integration points are not standards-based.
+Training, provisioning, integration, management, troubleshooting, network tuning, and security operations correlation, detection and response efforts are all compounded in their effort.
+Here below is a list of the top 10 considerations.

-- IT team do not have to learn products from 2 different vendors
+- IT teams do not have to learn products from two different vendors

-- They do not need to provision 1,000s of IPSEC tunnels manually for each branch or data center to access SSE gateways
+- They do not need to provision thousands of IPsec tunnels manually for each branch and data center in order to access SSE gateways

 - Also, by using unified policies they do not need to create custom policies to integrate separate network and security systems

-Using single vendor SASE lowers operational costs by saving time and money
+Using single-vendor SASE lowers operational costs, saving time and money.

-- IT team do not have to use multiple consoles to monitor network and security activities
+- IT teams do not have to use multiple consoles to monitor network and security activities

 - They do not have to contact support at different vendors